kumaran-R/Bank-Marketing-Analysis/README.md

-Above checking for missing values indicates that there are no Null, Nan values present in any feature.
+Above checking for missing values indicates that there are no Null or Nan values present in any feature.
 Further missing value analysis for categorical and nuemrical variables are performed below and impuation is performed for certain variables.

 ## Target variable Analysis